 Walking and cycling

 Thousands of kilometres of trails, long and short, offer opportunities for bushwalkers and cyclists to walk or cycle into or within Western Australia’s parks.
-The long distance Bibbulmun Track and Munda Biddi Trail link many parks in the Destination Perth and South West regions of the state for bushwalkers and mountain bikers.
-For more information see the Things to do section of this website.
+The long distance Bibbulmun Track and Munda Biddi Trail link many parks in the Experience Perth and South West regions of the state for bushwalkers and mountain bikers.
+For more information see the Activities section of this website.